 Consider the time of the month and year

-The end of the month is the best time for car buyers to score great deals as this is when dealerships are anxious to meet their monthly sales targets.
-Some car manufacturers offer bonuses to dealerships that sell the highest volume of cars, so the dealerships might be willing to sell a car at a lower price during the final week of the month if they can recoup the loss with the incentive.
-The end of the year is also the best possible time to buy a new car, as dealers are pressured to meet year-end targets and get rid of older stock.
+The end of the month is the best time for car buyers to score great deals, as that is when dealerships are anxious to meet their monthly sales targets.
+Some car manufacturers offer bonuses to dealerships that sell the highest volume of cars, so a dealership might be willing to sell a car at a lower price during the final week of the month if it can recoup the loss with the incentive.
+The end of the year is also the best possible time to buy a new car, as dealers are under pressure to meet year-end targets and get rid of older stock.

 Compare car financing quotes from different lenders

 Different lenders will offer you different interest rates on loans, so it’s best to compare quotes from at least three banks or dealerships.
 When calculating your monthly repayments, the lender will usually factor in various additional charges such as an initiation fee‚ an extended warranty‚ the cost of delivery, and the licence or registration fees.

 Before entering into a finance agreement, ask for an estimate, which should show the interest rate and other fees, and consider settling for the one that offers the most competitive rates and conditions.
 Beware of ‘rent-to-own’ financing deals, as you could be paying more in interest over the duration of the agreement.